 In Space Quest IV: Roger Wilco and the Timerippers, your character spends the intro and the outro in Space Quest IV.
 Most of the game is spent using a Time Machine to go through a number of Space Quest games, including the very first one (where your 256-color character gets grief from some monochromatic bikers for being pretentious).
 The other two games are possible future titles: Space Quest X: Latex Babes of Estros and Space Quest XII: Vohaul's Revenge II.
 How does your character find out he's in his future?
 By looking up at the screen's edge where the game's title is displayed.
 In Space Quest X, you can visit a video game store at a space mall, where you can buy a hint guide to the game you're currently playing in the bargain bin.
 Furthermore, at the end of the game, you find a Magic Floppy Disk that contains, among other things, a copy of the game you're playing.
 If you happen to delete that, the game will immediately exit without warning.

 Homestar Runner cartoons tend to play with the notion that, since the characters are all in a cartoon anyway, cartoons in the cartoon world of Homestar Runner are more or less instantly malleable.
 In a Strong Bad Email, Strong Bad brags that he has the only extant copy of the ill-fated Limozeen Saturday-morning cartoon, which was cancelled before the first episode even finished airing.
 When Strong Bad mentions this, cut away to the cartoon, with Teeg Dougland saying, "I've got some bad news, boys; we've been cancelled."
 This is a cartoon, meaning that technically the animators would have known that months ahead of time.
 Meta.
-More recently, Crack Stuntman, the not-taking-his-job-seriously voice actor of the Cheat Commando leader Gunhaver starts making obnoxious demands about his character, leading to on-the-spot edits to make Gunhaver a lover of massage chairs or to add Crack's girlfriend as a cast member.
+Later on, Crack Stuntman, the not-taking-his-job-seriously voice actor of the Cheat Commando leader Gunhaver started making obnoxious demands about his character, leading to on-the-spot edits to make Gunhaver a lover of massage chairs or to add Crack's girlfriend as a cast member.
 Finally the director creates a character to replace Gunhaver until they can find an actor who doesn't have his head stuck up his ass.

 In an Easter Egg in Strong Bad's one hundredth email, Limozeen congratulates him, and then Larry says, "We're from the band Limozeen!", startling the others.
 One of the others says, "I think it says that at the top of the screen."
 Replies Larry: "Well I didn't know that!"